Eraikun/edi_aplusplusapp/README.md

 # aplusplusapp
- task for an failed application as an intern :'v
+ task for a failed application as an intern :'v